HMS Caesar (1793)

 HMS Caesar was an 80-gun third-rate ship of the line of the Royal Navy launched on 16 November 1793 at Plymouth.
 She was designed by Sir Edward Hunt, and was the only ship built to her draught.
 She was also one of only two British-built 80-gun ships of the period, the other being HMS Foudroyant.

 Service

 In 1798, some of her crew were court-martialed for mutiny.
+On 19 December 1795, she ran aground on the Owers Sandbank, in the English Channel off the coast of Sussex.
+She was refloated and taken in to Portsmouth, Hampshire.